Fr. 7.90

 Read more

 Informationen zum Autor Lucius Annaeus Seneca (4 BC - AD 65), also known as Seneca the Younger, was a Roman philosopher, statesman and tragedian, who later acted as tutor and trusted advisor to Emperor Nero.
 Seneca is best known today for his writings of moral philosophy and Stoic principles.
-Klappentext No man can live a happy live, or even a supportable life, without the study of wisdom Lucius Annaeus Seneca (4 BC - AD 65) is one of the most famous Roman philosophers.
-Instrumental in guiding the Roman Empire under emperor Nero, Seneca influenced him from a young age with his Stoic principles.
-Later in life, he wrote Epistulae Morales ad Lucilium, or Letters from a Stoic, detailing these principles in full.
-Seneca's letters read like a diary, or a handbook of philosophical meditations.
-Often beginning with observations on daily life, the letters focus on many traditional themes of Stoic philosophy, such as the contempt of death, the value of friendship and virtue as the supreme good.
-Using Gunmere's translation from the early twentieth century, this selection of Seneca's letters shows his belief in the austere, ethical ideals of Stoicism - teachings we can still learn from today.
+Klappentext HarperCollins is proud to present its incredible range of best-loved, essential classics.
+No man is good by chance.
+Virtue is something which must be learned.
+Lucius Annaeus Seneca (4 BCE - AD 65) is one of the most eminent Roman philosophers.
+Instrumental in guiding the Roman Empire under Emperor Nero, Seneca influenced him from a young age with his Stoic principles.
+Later in life, Seneca wrote Episulae Morales ad Lucilium, or Letters from a Stoic, detailing these principles in full, sharing the many traditional themes of Stoic philosophy, such as the contempt of death, the value of friendship and virtue as the supreme good.
+This selection of Seneca's letters in translation shows his belief in the ethical ideas of Stoicism and continues to provide practical, personal counsel for readers seeking guidance in the turbulent twenty-first century.
 Zusammenfassung HarperCollins is proud to present its incredible range of best-loved, essential classics.

 Customer reviews